Dec. 22, 2017

 Skill level: Medium

-These Autumn Glory® Apple Roses are surprisingly easy for how intricate and beautiful they look!
+These Autumn Glory® Apple Roses are surprisingly easy to make, given how intricate and beautiful they look!
 We partnered with Aysegul Sanford of Foolproof Living to create these festive gems!
 “Whether you are celebrating the holidays, trying to impress your significant other for Valentine’s Day, or throwing a surprise baby shower for your best friend, these apple roses are the perfect dessert to get the job done,” writes Sanford.

 Each little apple rose tastes like your own individual apple pie.
 This recipe was created to highlight the natural caramel and cinnamon notes within Autumn Glory apples.